 To do this, switch to the “Test Email” tab in your plugin.
 Next, fill out the “To”, “Subject”, and “Message” fields and click Send Email.

-If you have followed the steps carefully, you should receive the test email in your inbox, in which case your WordPress not sending emails issue is resolved!
+You should receive the test email in your inbox, in which case your WordPress not sending emails issue is resolved!

 How to fix SMTP Plugin not connecting to Gmail Server